allan-tulane/sp24-recitation-01-zxhom/README.md

 - [ ] 9.
 The theoretical worst-case running time of linear search is $O(n)$ and binary search is $O(log_2(n))$.
 Do these theoretical running times match your empirical results?
 Why or why not?

 **TODO: your answer goes here**
-Yes, the theoretical running times do match our empirical results; clearly, binary search O(log_2(n)) is more efficient for larger input values n than linear search O(n).
+Yes, the theoretical running times do match our empirical results; clearly, binary search O(log_2(n)) is more efficient for larger input values n than linear search O(n) according to the table in Question #8.

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.